You are here

-Welcome to the Social Work Department web page.
-We are fully accredited by the Council on Social Work Education.
-Our undergraduate program has been in existence since 1988.
-Since then our program has grown to include nearly 200 pre-majors and majors who are studying to become the next generation of social workers.
+Bloomsburg University's social work program is fully accredited by the Council on Social Work Education and has been in existence since 1988.
+Since then, the program has grown to include nearly 200 pre-majors and majors who are studying to become the next generation of social workers.

 Definition of Generalist Social Work Practice

-1. Apply critical thinking skills within the context of professional social work practice.
+- Apply critical thinking skills within the context of professional social work practice

-2. Understand the value base of the profession and its ethical standards and principles, and practice accordingly.
+- Understand the value base of the profession and its ethical standards and principles, and practice accordingly